syl20bnr/spacemacs/README.md

 ### Windows

-You can download good quality builds from the [emacs-w64 project][https://ftp.gnu.org/gnu/emacs/windows/].
+You can download good quality builds from the [GNU emacs for Windows project][https://ftp.gnu.org/gnu/emacs/windows/].
 It is recommended to install the most recent [stable][https://ftp.gnu.org/gnu/emacs/windows/].

 Be sure to declare a environment variable named `HOME` pointing to your user